Murphy Writing of Stockton University and Kramer Hall Present

 and read some of his work at

-The Publishing Workshop will take place at Kramer Hall, Stockton University's
+This workshop will take place at Kramer Hall, Stockton University's

 beautifully restored three-story former shoe factory.
 Centrally located in